gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 but it was still a slight improvement over when I came first.
 I asked about the injections, and in his lighthearted way, he dodged my attempts to learn more.
 I knew I was in a losing position since our meeting time was limited.
 I concurred to receive the recommended cocktail and keep my questions for the next time.
-In my notes from that day, I wrote that I received injections in my hamstring, and I rated my pain at 5/10; I had small contractions in the muscle due to shots.
+My notes from that day said I received injections in my hamstring, and I rated my pain at 5/10; I had small contractions in the muscle due to shots.

 My work deal was that I would continue working remotely during my trips, so I dragged myself slowly to the public state library in Munich, suffering from pain as I walked.
 As an aside, people tend to